As per government guidelines during this national lockdown period, the DAS team will be working from home where possible.

 “Enabling those who live with disabilities to gain the same rights and quality of life opportunities as others.”

-The entire service is run by just five part-time staff and over twenty trained volunteers, more than half of whom themselves live with a disability.
+The entire service is run by just one full-time and four part-time staff with the help of around twenty trained volunteers and active trustees, about two thirds of whom themselves live with a disability.